-Kill the global financial crisis.
+Let’s kill the global financial crisis.

 To figure out how to do it, let’s start with mortgages in the United States.
 The plan is simple: Cut the mortgage debt of all property owners to 80% of today’s value.

-One problem: If $5 trillion of mortgage debt goes away, then $5 trillion of bank equity and bank bonds go away.
+One problem: If $2 trillion of mortgage debt goes away, then $2 trillion of bank equity and bank bonds go away.

-The too-big-to-fail bailouts Japan started 20 years ago may lead to the most fantastic sovereign bankruptcy in the history of the world.
-If they don’t have a catastrophic failure, how long will it take to pay off government debt at 250% of GDP?
-Does that take 50 years or 100 years?
-That’s a serious question not a joke.
+The too-big-to-fail bailouts Japan started 20 years ago may lead to a fantastic sovereign bankruptcy.
+If they don’t have a catastrophic failure, how long will it take to pay off government debt at 250% of GDP — when the rule of thumb says a government is insolvent when debt surpasses 100% of GDP?
+Is it 50 years or 100 years?

-The goal of a housing plan is to make mortgage debt affordable and to require the owners of mortgages to recognize their losses.
+The goal of a credit-bubble housing plan is to make mortgage debt affordable and to require the owners of mortgages to recognize their losses.

 The plan creates equity by destroying debt.
 It works for homeowners and their bankers and governments and their bankers and corporations and their bankers and banks and their creditors.

 The part of the plan I understand best is in mortgages and houses.
-For homeowners, the plan is an overnight bankruptcy filing on high-debt properties with the obvious goal of reviving a consumer-driven economy.
+For homeowners, the plan is a bankruptcy filing on high-debt properties with the goal of reviving a consumer-driven economy.
 This leads to a massive day of reckoning for mortgage investors.
 Get those two things done and the financial crisis is gone in the United States.
 Or a lot of it will be gone.

 Any home owner would qualify.
-They should probably be required to file bankruptcy so that it isn’t a pain-free transaction.
+They should be required to file bankruptcy so that it isn’t a pain-free transaction.
 All ordinary means for qualifying for a mortgage would be eliminated including the need for income, good credit, occupancy of the property, and savings.
-Is the price tag reasonable?
-No. Do the persons who will benefit deserve the assistance?
-No.
+Just do a new appraisal and reset the mortgage debt at 80% of the property’s value.